Category: front page

 A note from Rosemary to the congregation: I am delighted to begin my role as your three-quarter time Contract Minister this August!
 I look forward to meeting each one of you and serving in this shared ministry.
 Rosemary is a lifelong Unitarian Universalist who is a candidate for ordination with the Unitarian Universalist Association.
 Originally … Continue reading Meet Our New Contract Minister!

-Purchase a Semester Parking Pass – BSU Students and Sodexo Employees
+Purchase a Semester Parking Pass – BSU Students, Faculty, Sodexo Employees

 First Parish Bridgewater’s Green Sanctuary Commitment